avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 Once you have completed step one (gather info) and your data is as compiled as a Java program;  the time to make a decision has arrived.
 I believe that one of the best ways to base decisions requires having guiding objectives or goals to base it on.

 For example, a software team wants to have quality code standards right?
-But what does that actually mean to that team?
+But what does that mean to that team?
 Is it readability they find most important?
 Is it bundle size and performance?
 Is it both?

 This first principle thinking of what makes a great team then helps guide you in making decisions that might influence it, like choosing which library to use for unit testing react components.